 From Delhi, catch a fast train (under two hours) to Agra for a night or two to visit the Taj Mahal and Agra Fort.

-From Agra, it is time to catch the train 4 hours to your first stop in Rajasthan: Jaipur.
-Jaipur will be your base to visit three of the forts on my list – Amer Fort, Jaigarh Fort and Nahargarh Fort.
+From Agra, it is time to catch the train for 4 hours to your first stop in Rajasthan: Jaipur.
+Jaipur will be your base to visit three of the forts on my list – Amer Fort, Jaigarh Fort, and Nahargarh Fort.

 Our next stop in Rajasthan was the chilled-out hippie hamlet of Pushkar, so we took a train to Ajmer which took 2.5 hours, then a half-hour taxi ride to Pushkar.
 For us, Pushkar was a very worthy addition to our Rajasthan tour itinerary.

 If you aren’t interested in going to Pushkar, you can take a train direct to Udaipur which takes around 7 hours.

 We organized with a travel agent in Udaipur to hire a private car and driver to travel to Chittorgarh Fort for the day, it’s about two hours each way.